srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 end
 ```

-Because these cookies are signed the two apps share the same secret\_key\_base
+Because these cookies are signed, the two apps share the same secret\_key\_base
 allowing the Dashboard app to be able to decrypt and verify the signature of
 the cookie: